-Factor #9 and Factor #10 are often considered together and weigh heavily in awarding primary physical custody of the child.
-The parent satisfying these factors is called the “custodial parent” and may still have joint physical and legal custody with the “non-custodial parent” or may have sole custody if the other parent is unfit.
+Factor 9 and factor 10 are often considered together and weigh heavily in awarding primary physical custody of the child.
+The parent satisfying relevant factors is called the “custodial parent” and may still have joint physical and legal custody with the “non-custodial parent” or may have sole custody if the other parent is unfit.

 The closer the parents’ residences are, the less disruptive a shared or joint child custody arrangement will be.
 If both parents live within the child’s school district, this also supports shared or joint physical custody.

-Child Custody Factor #12: Each parent’s ability to care for the child or to provide appropriate child care.
+12. Each parent’s ability to care for the child or to provide appropriate child care arrangements.

 A judge’s preference is to award a parent additional physical custody time rather than have the other parent place the child in care.

 13. Whether there is continuing conflict between the parents.

 If divorcing parents cannot agree or cooperate in raising their child, the judge will take this into consideration and include provisions in the child custody order that mitigate the effect.
 If the judge awards joint legal custody but the parents cannot agree on school choice or other major decisions, the judge may have to provide for which parent makes which decisions.

 For example, where the parties have joint custody a judge may order that the parent in possession of the child drop the child off at the door of the other parent, rather than that parent picking the child up, to avoid conflict.
 The judge may be more specific with the schedule, and may order that each household maintain supplies and clothing for the child so that little packing is required.

 In cases of extreme rancor between the parents where no co-parenting is possible, a judge may have to award sole custody.